 To make a multi-step manufacturing process as efficient as possible, it’s critical to look at the time impact of each component task.
 One example involving composite materials for automotive applications involves parts made by compacting soft magnetic composite material.
-Traditional sintering furnaces are often used to remove lubricant from the formed compacts, but this can result in quality discrepancies to the parts, damage the furnace, and slow the entire manufacturing process down.
+Traditional sintering furnaces are often used to remove lubricant from the formed compacts.
+However, this can result in quality discrepancies in the parts, damage the furnace, and slow the entire manufacturing process down.

 Here, we’ll examine the problem and a new approach to lubricant removal made possible by redesigning the standard sintering furnace.